Get Approved for up to $35,000 in 3 minutes

 Located in the Okanagan in British Columbia is Osoyoos.
 The average daily temperature there is 17 degrees celsius, which is the warmest in Canada.
 In the summertime, they can have up to 35 days that have temperatures as high as 30 degrees celsius.

 Osoyoos is a relatively small town of around 5,000 people.
 It's also a tourist attraction.
 This has a lot to do with the fact there are a lot of vineyards in the Osoyoos area.
 Things grow well here because of the hot summer days but the cool summer nights.
-In the winter, however, the average temperatures are known to be around -2 degrees celsius and -3 degrees celsius.
-Temperatures have been known to be as low as -26 degrees celsius in the winter and as high as 45 degrees celsius in the summer.
+In the winter, however, the average temperatures are known to be around -2 degrees Celsius and -3 degrees Celsius.
+Temperatures have been known to be as low as -26 degrees Celsius in the winter and as high as 45 degrees Celsius in the summer.

 Warmest Canadian City Year Round